Orivoir/fully-storage/README.md

 ## cli usage

-the fully-storage implement a CLI for have overview handler of store and resolve the /node_modules/ storage
+**fully-storage** implement a CLI for have overview of data store and for can export data store from  `/node_modules/` from your project before *remove/regenerate* `/node_modules/` and more up...

-from your package.json you can add scripts key
+from your `package.json` you can add scripts key

 ```json
 {